Coverage is subject to the specific terms of the member's benefit plan.

-Immune prophylaxis with palivizumab (Synagis) for a maximum of five (5) doses within the RSV season (typically November through April) may be considered medically necessary for passive immunoprophylaxis against RSV when ANY the following criteria are met:
+Immune prophylaxis with palivizumab (Synagis) for a maximum of five (5) doses within the local RSV season may be considered medically necessary for passive immunoprophylaxis against RSV when ANY the following criteria are met:

 - Infants with preterm birth less than 29 weeks 0 days gestation less than or equal to 12 months of age at the start of the RSV season; or

 - Certain infants less than or equal to 12 months of age, born at less than 32 weeks 0 days with chronic lung disease (CLD) defined as a greater than 21% oxygen requirement for at least the first 28 days after birth; or

 - Children younger than 12 months of age with hemodynamically significant congenital heart disease who are most likely to benefit from immunoprophylaxis which include: